Decomposition of Polysymmetric Functions and Stack Partitions: Identities on Polysymmetric Functions

 \section{Identities on Polysymmetric Functions}

 In this section we present our main results.
 We give several identities between the bases of polysymmetric functions.
-Many of which fall analogues to the classical identities for symmetric functions, but with twists that come from working in the polysymmetric setting.

-Throughout this section, we work with the case $m = 1$, as all the proofs follow without loss of generality.
+Many of which are analogues to the classical identities for symmetric functions, but with twists that come from working in the polysymmetric setting. \begin{remark} Independent work of Aditya \cite{khanna2025transitionmatricesplethysticbases}, appearing simultaneously with this paper, develops a combinatorial approach to polysymmetric functions and derives explicit transition formulas among $H$, $E$, $E^+$, and $P$.
+The results of this section establish additional Jacobi--Trudi type determinant identities, introduces a new involution, and explicit transition formulas involving the six bases $H, H^+, E, E^+, P,$ and $P^+$. \end{remark} Throughout this section, we work with the case $m = 1$, as all the proofs follow without loss of generality.
 This assumption will be used without further mention and the result will be given inherently.
-In many of the proofs, we also apply the involution $\Omega$ to give the dual identities.
+In many of the proofs, we also apply the involution $\Omega$ defined in \cite{g2024polysymmetricfunctionsmotivicmeasures} to give the dual identities.

+The following theorem shows that the polysymmetric bases $E$ and $H$ satisfy Jacobi--Trudi style determinant formulas.